SteveJM/Bash-Intro/Exercise2.md

 For these exercises type the characters in quotes as they are shown below and press the <Return> key after each line.
 This exercise assumes that you have successfully completed exercise 1, which created a directory for all of the work called 'BashIntroExercises' in you home directory.

-1. Start by checking that you are in the couse directory:
+1. Start by checking that you are in the course directory:

     >   Type: 'cd ~'
     >   Type: 'ls'